A Knight's Quest Review

 By Kevin Mitchell | Posted: October 10, 2019

-With the decision to use a bright and colorful visual style, this action-adventure-RPG was inspired by The Legend of Zelda and Metroid franchises.
-There are plenty of unique areas to explore; however, I wouldn't say that the game employs a true open-world, as each area requires a (sometimes lengthy) loading screen.
-Sky 9 Games, a Toronto-based studio, initially planned to fund their first big PC and console project thanks to Kickstarter but canceled it after teaming up with Curve Digital.
-The light-hearted adventure attempts at being humorous throughout with Rusty's action/expressions, and the dialogue was written for each of the non-playable characters.
+With its bright and colorful visual style, this action-adventure RPG draws inspiration from The Legend of Zelda and Metroid franchises.
+There are plenty of unique areas to explore; however, I wouldn't say the game employs a true open world, as each area requires a (sometimes lengthy) loading screen.
+Sky 9 Games, a Toronto-based studio, initially planned to fund their first big PC and console project through Kickstarter but canceled it after teaming up with Curve Digital.
+The light-hearted adventure attempts humor throughout with Rusty's actions/expressions, and unique dialogue was written for each non-playable character.
 However, I found that most of the "jokes" missed the mark.
-It is as if the developers were trying too hard in spots, and trying to force cheap humor tactics were none were needed.
-I rolled my eyes with almost every NPC I came across, flailed their arms around mid-conversation.
+It feels as if the developers were trying too hard in spots, forcing cheap humor tactics where none were needed.
+I rolled my eyes at almost every NPC who flailed their arms around mid-conversation.
 Also, why doesn't it look like many people are wearing pants?

-Although the platforming seems simplistic, there are times where you jumping needs to be extremely precise.
-Most of the puzzle solution revolves around jumping across floating platforms or pillars or using your wall-run ability to navigate across larger sections of the current area.
-The timed crystal challenge is reminiscent of the red coins in Mario titles, requiring precise movements to collect everything and earn your just treasure chest.
-The biggest issue with the sheer amount of ledge grabbing, rolling, and jumping in the game stems from Rusty's constant sound effects.
-Instead of hitting the mark, it always sounds like all the movement is just going to make him hurl.
+Although the platforming seems simplistic, there are times where your jumping needs to be extremely precise.
+Most puzzle solutions revolve around jumping across floating platforms or pillars, or using your wall-run ability to navigate across larger sections of the current area.
+The timed crystal challenge is reminiscent of the red coins in Mario titles, requiring precise movements to collect everything and earn your treasure chest.
+The biggest issue with the sheer amount of ledge grabbing, rolling, and jumping stems from Rusty's constant sound effects.
+Instead of hitting the mark, it always sounds like all the movement is about to make him hurl.
 Hidden throughout the landscape are massive keys to collect as well as singing slimes that can unlock additional inventory slots.

-The combat mechanics in the game are adequate; however, they aren't as smooth as they should have been.
-The starting weapon sets in the game are laughably weak, requiring you to wail on foes far too many times.
-The amount of hits it takes to take them down decreases as your sword is improved, but having the beginning portion of the game requires you to hit skeletons anywhere from 9-15 times.
-If the game's combat focus were one-on-one battles, that wouldn't be a concern; however, the game continually throws large groups of skeletons, slimes, and other foul creatures at once.
+The combat mechanics in the game are adequate; however, they aren't as smooth as they should be.
+The starting weapon sets are laughably weak, requiring you to wail on foes far too many times.
+The number of hits needed decreases as your sword improves, but having the beginning portion of the game require 9-15 hits to defeat skeletons is excessive.
+If the game's combat focused on one-on-one battles, this wouldn't be a concern; however, it continually throws large groups of skeletons, slimes, and other foul creatures at you simultaneously.

-Throughout the first dungeon, you'll slowly be acclimated to new mechanics, from lock-on targeting, blocking, parrying, and more.
-Blocking and lock-on use the same button, so anytime you are targeting a specific enemy, you'll be ready to block basic attacks.
-Parrying requires you to be already targeting a foe, and perfectly time the button press right before you are hit.
-Even after hours, I'm still having trouble doing it consistently.
+Throughout the first dungeon, you'll slowly be acclimated to new mechanics, from lock-on targeting to blocking, parrying, and more.
+Blocking and lock-on use the same button, so anytime you target a specific enemy, you'll be ready to block basic attacks.
+Parrying requires you to be already targeting a foe and perfectly time the button press right before you're hit.
+Even after hours, I still have trouble doing it consistently.
 Charge attacks can deal more damage, especially if you utilize your special power and unleash it with your attack.
-However, getting hit once breaks the charge, and you most likely will get hit during and immediately after your attack animation.
-If you can land consecutive hits without getting hit, your sword and shield glow with additional power.
+However, getting hit once breaks the charge, and you'll most likely get hit during and immediately after your attack animation.
+If you can land consecutive hits without taking damage, your sword and shield glow with additional power.

 The first special power you unlock gives you control over the wind.
 For exploration purposes, you can manipulate platforms or bridges by activating spinning fans.
-In terms of combat use, certain enemies have impenetrable barriers that can only be broken by using your magic powers or by parrying.
-Otherwise, your wind powers can very briefly stun foes, knocking them back slightly in the process.
+In combat, certain enemies have impenetrable barriers that can only be broken by using your magic powers or by parrying.
+Otherwise, your wind powers can briefly stun foes, knocking them back slightly in the process.
 It was enjoyable to knock them into a campfire and watch their health chip away.
-Bosses are a bit more complicated, featuring different phases, with varying tactics.
-Rusty's health, which expands after defeating a boss, can be diminished by specific attacks; however, bandages can require your maximum health back to normal.
+Bosses are more complicated, featuring different phases with varying tactics.
+Rusty's health, which expands after defeating a boss, can be diminished by specific attacks; however, bandages can restore your maximum health back to normal.

 Simply Put